Coastal Conservation

 So far, so good on the Paradise Coast.

 It is midway through the summer breeding season for beach-nesting birds around the Sunshine State.
 Each year, birds on the Paradise Coast face many potential threats that can interrupt their efforts to raise their babies until they are independent.
-Predation, disturbance, disease, toxic algae, and overwash from storm events are just some of the things that can cause birds to relocate and/or renest with varying degrees of success.
+Predation, disturbance, disease, toxic algae, and overwash from storm events are just some of the things that have caused birds to relocate and/or renest with varying degrees of success.
 So far, 2024 has brought good news, with many birds having a successful first nesting attempt.

 When storms stay away and water is clear, crowds of people and celebratory fireworks still threaten nesting colonies at the peak of the summer but according to Southwest Florida Shorebird Project Manager Megan Hatten, colonies only experienced minor issues from fireworks.
 Anchor stewards and volunteers did stay very busy, however, reminding dog owners to keep their dogs either off the beach or on a leash (depending on the local rule) and away from the posted areas.
 So far, we are seeing promising signs of a good nesting season.